iiit-notebook/iiit-notebook.github.io/_posts/2020-11-23-c-pro-lecture-30.md

 ### the `readNames` function

-Our `readNames` function now takes in an *array of char pointers*, the array where we intend to store our names.
+Our `readNames` function now takes in a "third degree pointer", a pointer to a pointer to a char pointer.
+What this means is that `pnames` contains the address of a pointer, and that pointer points to the base address of a string, with other strings adjecent to it, (and we know strings are just `char *` with null terminators).
 It's return type is `int`, it returns the number of elements in the list.
 ```c
 int readNames(char ***pnames) /* pnames contains a pointer to names (from main) */
 {